microsoft/typed-rest-client/README.md

 # Typed Rest and Http Client with TypeScript Typings

-A lightweight Rest and Http Client optimized for use with TypeScript and async await.
+A lightweight Rest and Http Client optimized for use with TypeScript with generics and async await.

 ## Features